 The information contained in this Know Your Rights content is subject to change as state and local governments respond to the COVID-19 pandemic.
-Please check the Texas Department of State Health Services coronavirus information page for information about the virus and current statewide restrictions, as well as information from your local health department.
-You can also find additional Know Your Rights information on Free Speech and the Right to Protest by clicking here.
+Please check the Texas Department of State Health Services (DSHS) coronavirus information page for information about the virus and current statewide restrictions, as well as information from your local health department.

 This content is intended to serve as general information; it is not legal advice nor intended as legal advice.

-As the COVID-19 pandemic spreads rapidly across Texas and the entire country, it has prompted local, state, and federal governments to respond in order to protect public health.
-This includes implementing orders that require people to stay at home and/or wear a mask or face covering as ways to help slow the spread of this deadly virus.
-But in the U.S., these orders do not trump all of your constitutional rights.
+As the COVID-19 pandemic persists across Texas and the entire country, it has prompted local, state and federal governments to respond in order to protect public health.
+This includes implementing orders that require people to wear a mask or face covering to help slow the spread of this deadly virus.

 However, the government's power is not unlimited; you still have constitutional rights under these types of orders.
 The U.S. Supreme Court tells us as much, stating that the Constitution still applies even in times of crisis.
 As governments respond to this public health crisis, the measures they take to protect public health can still be examined in court and cannot be used to suppress free expression or your constitutional rights.

 Do I still have a right to protest during this pandemic?

 Yes!
 Your right to peacefully assemble, protest and petition the government are essential constitutional rights that do not disappear during a pandemic.
 While state and local governments may impose reasonable restrictions on the time, manner and means of a protest, they cannot ban protests entirely, especially when some gatherings are still permitted across the state.